 About this Artist

-A passionate opera conductor, Dalia Stasevska returned to Norske Opera to conduct Madama Butterfly and Lucia di Lammermoor.
-She has conducted Don Giovanni with Kungliga Operan Stockholm, directed by Ole Anders Tandberg as well as Eugene Onegin at Opéra de Toulon.
-Other productions include Cunning Little Vixen with Finnish National Opera as well as Sebastian Fagerlund’s Höstsonaten at the 2018 Baltic Sea Festival in Stockholm, featuring Anne-Sofie von Otter.
+A passionate opera conductor, Dalia will debut at the Glyndebourne Opera Festival with a revival of the iconic Peter Hall production of Britten’s A Midsummer Night’s Dream.
+In previous seasons, she returned to the Finnish National Opera and Ballet to conduct a double bill of Poulenc’s La voix humaine and Weill’s Songs with Karita Mattila, and to Norske Opera to conduct Madama Butterfly and Lucia di Lammermoor.
+Other productions include Don Giovanni with Kungliga Opera Stockholm, directed by Ole Anders Tandberg, Eugene Onegin at the Opéra de Toulon, Cunning Little Vixen with Finnish National Opera, and Sebastian Fagerlund’s Höstsonaten at the 2018 Baltic Sea Festival in Stockholm, featuring Anne-Sofie von Otter.

 Dalia originally trained as a violinist and composer at the Tampere Conservatoire and studied violin, viola, and conducting at the Sibelius Academy.
 Her conducting teachers include Jorma Panula and Leif Segerstam.
 She was bestowed the Order of Princess Olga of the III degree by President Volodymyr Zelenskyy in October 2020 for her significant personal contribution to the development of international cooperation, strengthening the prestige of Ukraine internationally, and popularization of its historical and cultural heritage.
 In December 2018, she had the honor of conducting the Royal Stockholm Philharmonic at the Nobel Prize ceremony in Stockholm.
 Dalia received the Royal Philharmonic Society’s Conductor Award in 2020, and this year she was among the recipients of Finland’s Alfred Kordelin Foundation Prize.